martinceresa/CursilloIntroLcc/Histo/Frege.md

 Frege era Nazi!! se metió justamente donde Boole se quedó corto

-Frege sought a sustem of logic that included all of the deductive inferences in math practice.
-Boole took ordinary algebra as his starting point and used the su,mbols of algenra to represent logical relations.
+Frege sought a system of logic that included all of the deductive inferences in math practice.
+Boole took ordinary algebra as his starting point and used the symbols of algebra to represent logical relations.
 Snce Frege intended algebra, like other parts of math to be built as a superstructure with his logic as a foundation.
 Also, where Boole ha thought of propositions that express relations